Citizenry/platform/docs/contributing-or-getting-involved/workflow-for-adding-code.md

-# Add code to Ushahidi
+# Add code to StreetSignal

 ## Workflow for Adding Code